The 1960s Isle of Man-made Peel P50, a three-wheeled microcar, is regarded as the slowest car in the world.

 Modern cars today are typically characterised by their integration of technology, autonomy, and safety features—not by their slow speeds.

-However, some modern vehicles are deliberately designed to be slow for urban navigation and for improved eco-efficiency.
+However, some modern vehicles intentionally design their slow speeds for urban navigation and enhanced eco-efficiency.

 Here are a few that could claim the title of slowest modern car in the world: